aloussase/gaya/docs/reference/function.md

 a local binding using a `let` expression, since functions are first-class citizens in Gaya.

+## Trailing functions

 If the last argument to a function call is itself a function, you can put it outside the parenthesis (a so called _trailing function_):

 ```
 (1, 2, 3, 4)